 A sceptical view of surname origins has also been expressed, suggesting (eg Terry Smithers) that some serfs "took, or were given, the name of their lord or master, who may well have been descended from a Norman while the serf who adopted their name almost certainly was not".

-"It is believed that the population [of England] grew quickly in the 12th and 13th centuries and reached between four and six million by the end of the 13th century.
+Julie Jefferies, The UK population: past, present and future: "It is believed that the population [of England] grew quickly in the 12th and 13th centuries and reached between four and six million by the end of the 13th century.
 However, the 14th century was a period where disease and the struggle to produce an adequate food supply prevented further population growth ... in 1377... the total population is estimated to have been between 2.2 and 3.1 million ...
-By 1750 the English population is estimated to have been 5.74 million, probably similar to the level prior to the mortality crises of the 14th century."i Vide: The UK population: past, present and future.
-Julie Jefferies
+By 1750 the English population is estimated to have been 5.74 million, probably similar to the level prior to the mortality crises of the 14th century."
+The following chart is from other stats posted on the internet but tells the same story

 1330-1550 CE - Before Parish Registers